ReneHollander/node-freeimage/README.md

 * 0.4.0 Added assertions and unit tests for file type functions
 * 0.5.0 Added assertions and unit tests for pixel access functions
 * 0.6.0 Added assertions and unit tests for conversion functions
+* 0.7.0 Added assertions and unit tests for tone mapping operators

 ## JavaScript version of supported FreeImage functions